christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

   <div id="clear"></div>
 </div>

 2. Download, install github desktop and connect it with your account.
-GitHub Desktop is a graphical user interface, which allows you to sync your local code changes with your online repository.
+GitHub Desktop is a graphical user interface, which allows you to sync your local code changes with your online repository (if you are already familiar with git and github you might not need it).

 <!-- DOWNLOADBOX -->
 <div id="header">Download</div>